 Adult Unfed Female And Male Bed Bugs

 The most recognizable bed bug is the adult unfed female.
 Its abdomen is rounded at the end with distinct dark horizontal stripes and creases.
 Its skin is a dark reddish color, but it can appear almost black under certain lighting conditions.
 This skin is also transparent, and it is possible to see the internals of these bugs where black feces have coated their insides.
 When it has not had a blood meal, it will appear oval and flat, and be approximately 5 mm in length.
 That is about the size of an apple seed.
 While this may seem small, you are still likely to notice an adult bed bug if it is crawling on you.
-The male unfed bed bugs, as noted above, has an abdomen that is slightly more pointed than the female.
+The male unfed bed bugs, as noted above, have an abdomen that is slightly more pointed than the female.
 Other than this small difference, they share all of the physical attributes of the female.

 Bed bugs change their appearance significantly as they go from egg to adult.
 Eggs are tiny white capsules that can fit on the tip of a pen.
 These capsules will usually be in a batch, but they can also be found by themselves.
 If you find tiny white eggs in the seams of your luggage or attached to a piece of clothing, it is time to call a professional.

 When bed bugs first hatch, they are mostly transparent and under 1 mm in size.
 Though small, they still have six legs, two antennae, and three body parts but they are much harder to see.
 In fact, you're not likely to see bed bug larvae unless one is feeding on you.
 When they fill with blood, they become half a size larger and the bright red blood inside their body is quite noticeable.